Michole Biancosino

 The Creative Process

 In this course, students will have the opportunity to dig deeply into their own creativity and explore the processes by which ideas emerge and are given shape in the arts.
 The experiential nature of this course integrates cognition and action, mind and body.
-Students will engage a range of modes of discovering, knowing, and communicating, which are designed to push them beyond their present state of awareness and level of confidence in their creative power.
+Students will engage in a range of modes of discovering, knowing, and communicating, which are designed to push them beyond their present state of awareness and level of confidence in their creative power.
 Practical work will be closely accompanied by readings and journaling, culminating with the creation and performance of a short project.
 (First- and second-year students only; Not open to students who have taken FYSE 1364) 3 hrs. lect.

 Terms Taught